 That would be great, except that you’re probably struggling to even read your texts.
 Enter podcasts.

-They’re an incredibly easy way to consume news and information that affects your business, and you can listen to them in your car, on the train, at the gym, or even when you’re working.
-Here are some of our favorites.
+They’re an incredibly easy way to consume news and information that affects your business, and you can listen to them in your car, on the train, at the gym or even when you’re working.
+Here are some of our favourites.

 Best podcasts for straight-up business advice: